 Incredibly tiny Pseudoscorpions are harmless hitchhikers that usually go unnoticed.

 Although they look like really small scorpions, Pseudoscorpions lack a tail or stinger.
 They have venom glands in their claws meant to kill tiny mites and springtails.
 They are so small, however, they pose no threat to humans and would require a magnifying glass in order to get a really good look at them.
 Because they do not have wings, traveling long distances can be difficult.
 Their minute stature allows them to catch free rides on oblivious larger insects, like beetles and even flies.
 Some species are blind, but even those with sight are not able to see well.
 They use their claws like antennae, feeling and touching their surroundings to find their way around.

-Adult Size (Length): 3mm to 5mm (0.12in to 0.20in)
+Size (Adult; Length): 3mm to 5mm (0.12in to 0.20in)

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.